AishaGench/InterviewQuestions/README.md

 # InterviewQuestions
-it is just about the interview preparing Questions & Answers
+it is just about the interview preparing Questions and Answers